AstarNetwork/astar-docs/docs/use/manage-wallets/wallet-providers/subwallet.md

 ## Interacting with Astar

-### Connect to Astar
+### Managing ASTR on SubWallet

-To connect your account to Astar, choose the **Customize asset display** icon next to the search icon.
+To Managing ASTR on SubWallet, choose the **Customize asset display** icon next to the search icon.

 ![Customize asset display](/docs/use/manage-wallets/img/subwallet/subwallet-17.png)